PHimmel/customShellFunctsAliases/README.md

 is a full system security analysis.

 ## How to use
+Clone the repo (or simply copy the file/s directly), then:
-Simply source the file directly (i.e. `source functions.zsh`).
+1. Simply source the file directly i.e. `source functions.zsh` or `. ./functions.zsh`
-Add it your terminal init section to autoload it each session.
+2. Add it your terminal init section to autoload it each session.

-Just call `update` to run the updater with interactive security check option.
+3. Call `update` to run the updater with interactive security check option.
-Call `security` to only run the system security check.
+4. Call `security` to only run the system security check.